spcl/deep-weather/README.md

     - `\preprocessing_parameters` Parameters for all preprocessing steps, be sure to edit the path folders
     - `\means.npy` Precomputed means for the LAS
     - `\stddevs.npy` Precomputed standard deviations for the LAS
+ - `\Pytorch` PyTorch-Lightning models and training for Uncertainty Quantification, refer to `Pytorch/README.md`

 ## How to cite
 ```